-Business chiefs urge scrapping of immigration targets after Brexit
+Business chiefs in UK urge scrapping of immigration targets after Brexit

 Evidence from 129,000 firms across 18 industry sectors in the report showed the importance of migration at all skill levels, said CBI deputy director-general Josh Hardie.

-He called for “blunt targets” to be axed to enable companies to hire the staff they need.
+He called for "blunt targets" to be scrapped enabling companies to hire the staff they need.

-“This is no longer a theoretical debate,” he said.
-“It’s about the future of our nation.
-Openness and control must not be presented as opposites.

-“Scrapping blunt targets, ensuring all who come to the UK contribute and using the immigration dividend to support public services will add to public confidence.
+"Scrapping blunt targets, ensuring all who come to the UK contribute and using the immigration dividend to support public services will add to public confidence," he explained.

+Hardie outlined the contribution made by EU immigrants to building Britain’s houses – from labourers and electricians to architects – and in food and drink, starting with farm workers, through logistics and into hospitality.

+"The stakes couldn’t be higher," he added.
+"Get it wrong, and the UK risks having too few people to run the NHS, pick fruit or deliver products to stores around the country.

-“Many sectors are already facing shortages, from nurses to software engineers – so fast, sustainable, evidence-based action is needed.”
+"Many sectors are already facing shortages, from nurses to software engineers – so fast, sustainable, evidence-based action is needed, he said."

 The report highlights how businesses do not just need "the brightest and best" immigrants, but different skill levels across many different sectors.

-“The stakes couldn’t be higher,” he said.
-“Get it wrong, and the UK risks having too few people to run the NHS, pick fruit or deliver products to stores around the country.

-“This would hurt us all – from the money in our pockets to our access to public services.

-“The needs are more complex than only ensuring that the UK can attract the ‘brightest and best’.”
+"The needs are more complex than only ensuring that the UK can attract the brightest and best."

-And he called for greater migration to be part of future trade negotiations to allow the UK economy to grow, as well as reform of the non-EU immigration system of visas.
+He also called for greater migration to be part of future trade negotiations to allow the UK economy to grow, as well as reform of the non-EU immigration system of visas.

-“For Global Britain to succeed, the UK must send the right signals that show it remains open and welcoming to the world,” he said.
+"For Global Britain to succeed, the UK must send the right signals that show it remains open and welcoming to the world.

-“That means putting migration on the table in trade talks to get us a better deal, first with the EU and then other countries, where it is clear existing visa restrictions inhibit trade and foreign direct investment.”
+"That means putting migration on the table in trade talks to get us a better deal, first with the EU and then other countries, where it is clear existing visa restrictions inhibit trade and foreign direct investment," he said.